Harness and Lanyard Inspection: How to Inspect and Wear a Harness Correctly

 Restraint and Fall Arrest Lanyard

-Alternatively, the second type of lanyard is called a fall arrest lanyard.
+Alternatively, the second type is called a fall arrest lanyard.
 It is mostly used when a fall is likely.
-Crucially, a fall arrest lanyard needs to be strong enough to sustain the force of the fall and reduce the force of the impact on the person’s body without causing injuries.
+This lanyard needs to be strong enough to sustain the force of the fall and reduce the force of the impact on the person’s body without causing injuries.
 It also needs to minimize the impact on the anchor point to avoid damage.

 Key Terms in a Safety Inspection Checklist

-- Webbing: most harnesses are made from webbing straps.
-These should be inspected for fraying or cuts, badly pulled webbing, loose stitching, as well as UV degradation.
+- Webbing: Most harnesses are made from webbing straps.
+These should be inspected for fraying or cuts, badly pulled webbing, loose stitching, as well as UV damage.

-- Buckles: Buckles connect the straps together.
+- Buckles: Buckles connect the straps.
 They can be rigid plastic or metal.
 They need to be checked for wear and tear.